arun1729/cog/README.md

 pip install cogdb
 ```

-Cog is a simple key value store based on persistent hashmap.
+Cog is a simple, fast key-value store based on persistent hash tables.
+Cog is ideal for Python projects that does not require a full featured databases.
 Every record inserted into Cog is directly persisted on to disk.
 Cog stores and retrieves data based on hash values of keys, therefore it can perform fast look ups (O(1) avg).
 Cog also provides fast (O(1) avg) inserts.
-It is written purely in Python so it has no complex dependencies.
+It is written purely in Python so it has no dependencies other than Python standard library.

 ## Cog is easy: